cdp-mapsync/geosync-help/content/z-tools-app/gis-tools-flip-direction-using-reverse-flag.md

 title = "GIS Tools - Flip Direction using Reverse Flag"

 +++
-SQL Layer line directions can be flipped by setting the _reverse flag = yes
+SQL Layer line directions can be flipped by setting the _reverse flag = yes.
+See video linked below for example...

 Requirements: